Red4mber/Thermite/README.md

 # Thermite: Offensive Rust

-## A Rust Malware development and EDR/AV Evasion Learning Project
+## A Rust Malware development Learning Project

 This is a **learning project** aimed at exploring advanced topics in Windows internals, malware development and EDR/AV evasion techniques.
 It is written entirely in Rust and so far does not any dependencies at all.

+I do not have any ambition for this project to become a game-breaking tool for red-teams or a high take research project pushing the limits of EDRs, I just do it for the joy of it and to learn cool tricks, I don't even know why you're reading this to be honest

 ## Features

 Well, so far not much ^-^"
-But it's the very start of this project.

-I already reimplemented an equivalent of `GetModuleHandle()` and `GetProcAddress()` as well as all the structures needed to make it work (and a bit more even).

-I'm now working on dynamically retrieving syscalls SSNs, so that i can put all pieces together.
-This project is kinda like my journal of learning about malware, i plan to keep on building on it and adding more features as I learn new things.
+But it's been a week since I started coding, so chill out, it won't be ready soon.

+I finished working on parsing loaded DLLs in memory to extract export function, then wrote a (very)basic function to dynamically retrieve Syscall numbers.
+The assembly part is done, so you should be able to use it to make direct syscalls, but I still need to work on it a little, mostly to clean it up.

+I'll probably work on indirect syscalls next, as it seems like the logical thing to do, but I don't plan much, so far I've been completely winging it, and the result is pretty fine.

-Feel free to browse the code, I took care to document absolutely everything, so it shouldn't be that hard to understand.
+Feel free to browse the code, I took care to document absolutely everything and wrote detailed documentation for every function so far.

+I learned a lot while making this, maybe you too, who knows ?
+Knowledge is meant to be shared <3

-## Why rust ?
+### Why rust ?

-I just think its neat
+I just think its neat.

-As previously stated, I wanted to learn new things so why not try something else than the usual C/C++ maldev projects.
+I admit that it doesn't make it easy, but that exactly what makes learning a new thing fun, so why not ?

 ## License